continued from a previous entry

 So while we can say that meaning has emerged in the evolutionary process, we cannot say these trends will continue as evolution proceeds.
 We are moving, but we might be moving toward our own extinction, toward universal death, or toward eternal hell.
 We long to dream of better worlds but our skepticism awakens us from our Pollyannish imaginings.
 The evolution of the cosmos, our species, and our intelligence give us some grounds for believing that life might become more meaningful, but they offer no guarantees.

 Here then is the essence of the problem.
 Despite our best efforts we may collectively fail to bring about this meaningful reality we imagine.
-In other words, while we know how life could be fully meaningful, we don’t know if it is or will become fully meaningful.
+In other words, while we can imagine how life could be fully meaningful, we don’t know if it is or will become fully meaningful.
 We could only know that sub specie aeternitatis.
 So it seems that we can’t erase all our doubts or allay all our fears.
 As long as we are committed to intellectual integrity we must admit that life may be utterly absurd, futile, and meaningless.
 All of reality may be heading … nowhere.
 Our lives, our cares, our dreams … all for naught.